slavanga/baseguide/README.md

 }
 ```

-Check out the [sass-mq documentation] (http://sass-mq.github.io/sass-mq/#mixin-mq) for more details and advanced usage of media queries.
+Check out the [Sass MQ documentation] (http://sass-mq.github.io/sass-mq/#mixin-mq) for more details and advanced usage of media queries.

 ####Legacy support